Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

-True, there are some daycare facilities that are open on the weekends – but most operate only Monday through Friday and during normal business hours.
+Yes, there are some daycare facilities open on the weekends – but most operate only Monday through Friday.

-Most daycare centers cater specifically to working parents, so while some require early morning hours, you may even be able to get a part-time gig with this kind of role.
+Most daycare centers cater specifically to working parents, so you may even find part-time options with this kind of role.

-If you love children but want to be your own boss, you could market services such as virtual babysitting and tutoring and make money on Fiverr without needing skills.
+If you love children but want to be your own boss, you could market services such as virtual babysitting and tutoring on platforms like Fiverr.

 Average Pay: $28,993 (Glassdoor)